Interpret model results in Azure Machine Learning Studio

 - Problems with more than two classes (multi-class classification)

-Azure Machine Learning has different modules to deal with each of these types of classification, but the methods for interpreting their prediction results are similar.
+Azure Machine Learning Studio has different modules to deal with each of these types of classification, but the methods for interpreting their prediction results are similar.

 An example of a two-class classification problem is the classification of iris flowers.
 The task is to classify iris flowers based on their features.
-The Iris data set provided in Azure Machine Learning is a subset of the popular Iris data set containing instances of only two flower species (classes 0 and 1).
+The Iris data set provided in Azure Machine Learning Studio is a subset of the popular Iris data set containing instances of only two flower species (classes 0 and 1).
 There are four features for each flower (sepal length, sepal width, petal length, and petal width).

 Figure 1.
 Iris two-class classification problem experiment